 Sticky Campaign was also required in the past for API one-off messages, such as notifications for unique events, like purchases.
 API one-off messaged would not process bounces or track for reporting without the option enabled.

 This requirement has changed since 11.0.0.
-You can now group Send and SubandSend messages into campaign using the Campaign Name argument instead, and the Subscriber ID Tag used for processing bounces is automatically added without the Campaign requirement.
+You can now group Send and SubandSend messages into campaign using the Campaign Name argument instead, and the Contact ID Tag used for processing bounces is automatically added without the Campaign requirement.
 (See documentation for your preferred API for more information.)

 Sticky Campaign Now